-President Biden expected to announce massive release of oil reserves
+Biden expected to announce massive release of oil reserves

 Bloomberg and the Associated Press reported earlier Wednesday that the administration was looking at releasing 1 million barrels per day.

+“On the surface, it’s eye-popping ...
+It’s an unexpected announcement and a big number for a decent period of time,” De Haan said.
+But, he cautioned, it could take upward of seven years or more to replace the reserves, particularly given the challenge posed to doing so by globally high demand.
+“How quickly can we replace it?
+And how much is on the line?
+That’s what an analyst looks at and I don’t like where that leaves us, and I don’t like how the replacement time would likely be measured in a half-decade or a decade.”

+De Haan added: "A lot of Americans on both sides of the aisle are complaining very fiercely about high prices, but there are going to be hurricanes, there are going to be events.”

 The White House has considered other measures to lower gas prices, such as a gas tax holiday and a tax on oil and gas firms’ profits, but has so far not gotten behind either measures.
-The administration this November announced the release of 50 million barrels of oil from the Strategic Petroleum Reserve, but the measure announced on Thursday is expected to dwarf that plan.
+The administration this November announced the release of 50 million barrels of oil from the Strategic Petroleum Reserve, but the measure expected to be announced Thursday could dwarf that plan.

+Adam Ozimek, chief economist at the Economic Innovation Group, said he hopes the administration’s release of oil reserves comes with a plan to encourage production, which will have a bigger effect in the medium term.

+“I think it’s a good move to do what they can to reduce price pressures in the short run, especially if it comes with a guarantee of more demand in the future to encourage production,” Ozimek said.